 If you’d like to steer easily, don’t need all of the modern conveniences of a conventional home, and don’t have an enormous budget, then a river cruiser might provide a speedy and economical option for you and fulfill your UK bucket list.

-If on the other hand you’d like a full-sized oven, perhaps a wood-burning stove, a certain degree of maneuverability, but you’re willing to sacrifice on speed, then a narrowboat/canal boat might be your best option.
+If on the other hand, you’d like a full-sized oven, perhaps a wood-burning stove, and a certain degree of maneuverability, but you’re willing to sacrifice on speed, then a narrowboat/canal boat might be your best option.

 Finally, if you really want all of the conveniences of a hotel room, absolutely must have a ship’s wheel, and want plenty of space to spread out then a Dutch barge should be what you seek out.

 Whether you’re after a cruiser, a narrowboat, or a barge, there are plenty of companies along the Grand Union Canal that can provide you with the perfect holiday boat.
 One of the most popular spots for Grand Union Canal boat hire is Linslade.

 Linslade is just outside the beautiful town of Leighton Buzzard.
 It is conveniently situated almost exactly in the middle of the canal route.
 The Wyvern Shipping Co, operating from Linslade, has been running a canal boat hire company for more than 50 years.
 All this experience means they are a reputable and knowledgeable place to hire a boat from.